 - Graduate fellowships, worth $1,000 per year, and no work requirement.

 - Private research assistance employment, usually for department faculty members who have external research grants.

 For graduate assistantships or fellowships, applications must be complete by March 1.

 The department of history has been awarded nearly $7 million in grants from the U.S. Department of Education and the National Endowment for the Humanities to fund programming and graduate fellowships for teachers.

 Two UW-Eau Claire History professors have been recipients of Wisconsin Professor of the Year awards.

 The master of arts is a 30- to 33-credit degree that emphasizes small reading and discussion seminars.
-The MA includes two program options: a 30-credit program including a thesis or research paper (an intensive research project involving identification and engagement with sources, methods and interpretations — recommended for those planning further graduate study), and a 33-credit non-thesis program.
+The MA includes two program options: a 30-credit program including a thesis and a 33-credit non-thesis program.

 The Graduate Certificate Program is intended for individuals who would like to expand their competence and knowledge in a particular area of history.
 Graduate certificates emphasize specialization and depth of knowledge in a specific area of interest, 15 hour graduate certificates are available in the following concentrations: United States History; Women, Family, and Gender History; African American History; Native American History; Global History; European History; Middle Eastern History; Asian History; Latin American History; Historical Research and Writing; Military History; Race and Ethnic History; and Public History.